waddlepon/32-bit-os/README.md

 # OSdev project
-Based on sutff from OSDEV
+Based on sutff from OSdev wiki